Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - left: `number`
-  >Specifies the left position of the cropped rectangle
+  >Specifies the left position of the cropped rectangle.

 - top: `number`
-  >Specifies the top position of the cropped rectangle
+  >Specifies the top position of the cropped rectangle.

 - right: `number`
-  >Specifies the right position of the cropped rectangle
+  >Specifies the right position of the cropped rectangle.

 - bottom: `number`
-  >Specifies the bottom position of the cropped rectangle
+  >Specifies the bottom position of the cropped rectangle.

 - dest: `infinity.image`
-  >an `infinity.image` object instance to hold the copied image
+  >An `infinity.image` object instance to hold the copied image.

 Return type: `boolean`